quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 }
 ```

-### Optimized JSCN Encoding
+### Optimized JCoR Encoding

 An optimized encoding would remove whitespace and use a Reference Set.
 Here the references would be:

 `[1,"map","value","array","one","two","three","bool","neg","simple","ints"]`

-The resulting JSCN encoding is 90 bytes compared to 318 bytes for the JSON input.
+The resulting JCoR encoding is 90 bytes compared to 318 bytes for the JSON input.

 ``` ascii-art
 D4                              # tag(20)